wofsauge/IsaacDocs/docs/Isaac.md

 Spawn a [GridEntity](GridEntity.md) at the given position (world coordinates).

 ???+ bug "Bugs"
-    forced has no effect and will NOT override the grid entity at the given location.
-Remove a grid entity at the given location if nessesary before spawning something again.
+    The "forced" argument has no effect and will **not** override the grid entity at the given location.
+Instead, remove the grid entity at the given location if nessesary before spawning something on top of it.

     ```lua
     -- Spawn a super secret rock in the center of the room
     local game = Game()
     local room = game:GetRoom()